Updated: Dec 28, 2022

 This attack allows the attacker to access or view files on the back-end server filesystem or other data that the application can access.

 XML stands for Extensible Markup Language.
+XML is a markup language for describing a structured document format.
+XML has many similarities to HTML, but it is stricter in it definition to simplify its parsers and enhance security.
 XML is designed to be both human and machine readable and used primarily to transfer data between applications.

 Let's look at how an XXE attack can be exploited to reveal confidential data on the server.